 - Judging (J) vs Perceiving (P)

 Another personality dimension that can be derived using the four letters of each type is Cognitive Functions.
-These are at the heart of the MBTI framework, as they describe how a given type interprets the information coming in from the outside world and makes decisions based on that information.
-Each Myers-Briggs personality type has four functions – two dominant (primary and secondary) and two weaker (tertiary and inferior).
+These are at the heart of the 16 personalities framework, as they describe how a given type interprets the information coming in from the outside world and makes decisions based on that information.
+Each personality type has four functions – two dominant (primary and secondary) and two weaker (tertiary and inferior).
 The ISFP’s primary and secondary functions are Introverted Feeling and Extroverted Sensing, respectively.
 These are ordered by how frequently they tend to be used by the personality type in question.
 Below are the eight possible functions:

 - Extroverted Feeling (Fe)